 If a window has been made visible, the server reports a window exposure event.
-Upon receiving this type of event, the program checks to determine whether or not the window exposed is WINDOW_2, and the event is the first instance of the exposure.
+Upon receiving this type of event, the program determines whether the window exposed is WINDOW_2, and if the event is the first instance of the exposure.
 If both conditions are true, the program writes a message into the window.

-If the event reported is a button press, the program checks to make certain the cursor was in WINDOW_2 when the user clicked the mouse button.
-If the user clicked the mouse button when the cursor was on the root window or WINDOW_1, the program reminds the user to click on WINDOW_2.
+If the event reported is a button press, the program checks to make certain the cursor is in WINDOW_2 when the user clicks the mouse button.
+If the user clicks the mouse button when the cursor is in WINDOW_1, the program reminds the user to click on WINDOW_2.
 Otherwise, the program initiates a series of shutdown routines.